gary-crosby/modelling-solar-system/README.md

 * _Minor Planet Center_: Maintains a catalog of all minor bodies in the solar system, including provisional designations for newly discovered moons. https://minorplanetcenter.net/
 * _JPL Solar System Dynamics_: Offers detailed orbital data and physical characteristics for celestial bodies, which is a key source for moon counts and classifications. https://ssd.jpl.nasa.gov/

+Note that planetary such as the number of provisionally named planets chnages as new discoveries are made.

 ## Project specifications (as provided by SHU)
 Create a program that displays information about planets in our solar system.
 For each planet your program should hold its: